Making a Comeback After a Fall

 “Cheating and weakness are two separate things.” — Bhaktisiddhanta Sarasvati

 Self-control isn’t an ability that you simply turn on like a light switch.
-It’s more like a muscle that you build with practice.
+It’s more like a muscle that you build with practice and care.
 That’s why, even with the best of intentions, it takes time to overcome any addiction, and you will most likely make mistakes along the way.
-But that doesn’t necessarily mean you’re insincere or hopeless.
-It only means that you’re learning something new and growing to new heights.
+Mistakes don’t necessarily mean that you’re insincere or hopeless.
+It only means that you’re trying to learn something new.

-At the same time, you don’t want to make excuses and postpone meaningful change to a future that might never come.
+At the same time, you don’t want to make excuses that postpone meaningful change to a future that that never come.
 So how can you tell whether you’re making progress despite a few slips and setbacks, or you’re hopelessly repeating the same tired mistakes?
 To answer this question, you need to understand the difference between slipping and crumbling.

 Slipping is a mistake that happens because of weakness.
 When you analyze what happened, the mistakes you made were not because of any informed, voluntary choices on your part.
 You were sincerely trying, and your mind was determined.
 But because you haven’t developed the strategy, strength, or support you need yet, you did something you regret.
 Don’t be too hard on yourself for this.
 Just like it’s not possible for a child to learn to how walk without falling sometimes, mistakes are part of the journey.
 As long as you give your best effort and learn from your mistakes, these setbacks are only temporary.
 So don’t be discouraged.
 Get back up and keep trying.
 You’re meant to stand and walk.